RonasIT/laravel-media/readme.md

 ## Disable media routes

-If you want to disable the automatically registered routes, you can set the `auto_routes_enabled` option to false in the `config/media.php` file:
+If you want to disable the automatically registered routes, you can set the `api_enable` option to false in the `config/media.php` file:

 ```php
 #config/media.php